Where To Stay In Lanzarote: 11 Best Areas

-The artisan craft market that runs in the plaza every Saturday is a great opportunity to pick up some unique souvenirs and sample the local food.
+The artisan craft market that runs in the Plaza Leon y Castillo every Saturday is a great opportunity to pick up some unique souvenirs and sample the local food.
 You can also visit the Tienda y Taller de Artesanía Municipal building to witness local artisans crafting their wares in their workshops and potentially purchase something you watched being made.

-5. Caleta de Famara, Where to Stay in Lanzarote for Surfing
+6. Caleta de Famara, where to stay in Lanzarote for surfing

 The little village of Caleta de Famara on the western coast of Lanzarote is considerably less packed with tourists than many of the other coastal towns on the island.

-Despite boasting one of Lanzarote’s longest beaches, the strong currents and high winds around this area deter swimmers and sunbathers, leaving it mostly populated by experienced surfers looking for a challenge.
-In fact, one local beach, San Juan, hosts a yearly professional surfing competition
+Despite boasting one of Lanzarote’s longest beaches Playa de Famara, the strong currents and high winds around this area deter swimmers and sunbathers, leaving it mostly populated by experienced surfers looking for a challenge.
+In fact, one local beach, Playa de San Juan, hosts a yearly professional surfing competition

 It is also popular with paragliders and kite surfers, who can make the best use of the strong winds to zip across the waves.